obglass/comp580/Report.md

 FUTURE WORK:

   In the future, developers could look into touch events to have a gesture jump to the missing number, so the user doesn’t have to swipe through the entire chart to get to it.
 Future development can also gamify it a bit more by adding a storyline, such as an animal stole the number and the user must get it back.
+It could also incorporate more games, such as find a missing number and one more than it, missing number and ten more than it, the possibilies are endless!